tommathewXC/Forex_Processing_Prototype/README.md

 # Forex_Processing_Prototype
-A prototype library to pull Foreign Currency exchange rates from Gain Capital's pubic records
+A prototype library to pull Foreign Currency exchange rates from Gain Capital's public records

 This library is a prototype of a better concept (that will be released soon-ish), that can do the followin things: